uqproray/microservices/fundamentals.md

 - each service must be created, identified as an entity thinking about business rules

 - can communicate: synchronous or asynchronous

+- you can use many different solutions to communicate between microservices..